Filing for Disability in New York: Social Security and SSI

 Local field office.
 There are 126 Social Security field offices in Social Security's New York Region.
 To find the one nearest you, use Social Security's field office locator.

 Calling Social Security.
-You can call Social Security from 7 a.m. to 7 p.m., Monday through Friday, at 800-772-1213.
+You can call the Social Security Administration (SSA) from 7 a.m. to 7 p.m., Monday through Friday, at 800-772-1213.
 Those who are deaf or hearing impaired can call 800-325-0778.
 You can speak to a representative or schedule an appointment to file a disability application by calling this number.

-How Do I Appeal a Denial in New York?
+How Do I Appeal a Disability Denial in New York?

 If you file for Social Security or SSI disability benefits and your application is denied, you'll need to appeal.
-In 2019, a new step was added to the beginning of the appeals process in New York, called reconsideration.
-Now, after getting a denial from the Division of Disability Determinations (DDD), the stage agency in New York that processes disability claims, you have to first request that the DDD reconsider its decision.
+After getting a denial from the Division of Disability Determinations (DDD), you have to request that the DDD reconsider its decision.
+When you request a reconsideration, a different claims examiner will review your file.

-If you receive a denial at the reconsideration stage, you can then request a hearing in front of an administrative law judge (ALJ).
+If the DDD denies you again after the reconsideration, you can request an appeal hearing in front of an administrative law judge (ALJ).

 What Are My Chances of Approval for Disability in New York?

-At the appeal hearing level, in the 2021/2022 year, ALJs approved 58% of cases and denied 42%.
-(Nationally, only 51% of cases were approved during the same time period.)
+At the appeal hearing level, during the 2023 fiscal year, New York ALJs approved 65% of cases and denied 35%.
+(Nationally, only 59% of cases were approved during the same period.)

 Stage of Application